RUNINDC/Lane-Lines/writeup_template.md

 1. Calculated slope and center of each line — then based on the slope, sort it into left or right.
 2. Calculate the avg. slope and the center of left and right lane
 3. Then using the Y coordinates from ROI, determine the X coordinates using the avg. slope and center point of lane lines.

+Shortcomings: There are potential shortcomings.
+The ROI is static so it can only be used in specific scenarios.
+Additionally, the slope conditions used for determining lanes do not work for curved roads.

+Improvements: modify the mask selection to be dynamic so that it can work in many different scenarios.
+Adjust the slope conditions so that they can work on curved roads.